Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-17.md

     - B. AWS manages all security in the cloud.
     - C. Users have the ability to provision resources on demand.
     - D. Users have access to free and unlimited storage.
+      [ Storage is scalable but not free or unlimited.]
     - E. Users have control over the physical infrastructure.
+      [manages the physical infrastructure;]

     <details markdown=1><summary markdown="span">Answer</summary>